NTU-FRELab/fish-flow/README.md

     * Genus: Fish genus
     * Species: Fish species
     * Length: Observed fish total length.
 Unit: Centimeter.
-    * Comment: Comments written while labeling fish in stereo videos.
+    * Comment: Comments were written while labeling fish in stereo videos.
 Cf: fish species that is hard to be correctly identified to species level.
 S: fish schools.
 Five or six individuals were measured and averaged to represent the lengths of all individuals within the entire school.
 The number behind "S" denotes different fish schools in each transect, resetting to 1 at the start of each new transect.
     * a: Fish bayesian length-weight growth coefficient
     * b: Fish bayesian length-weight growth coefficient
     * MaxSizeTL: Maximum recorded fish total length.
 Unit: Centimeter.
-    * Diet: Fish diet.
+    * Diet: Fish diets were divided into seven categories based on FishBase *(Froese and Pauly 2025)* and the dataset compiled by *Morais and Bellwood (2018)*.
 HerDet: Herbivorous detritivore; HerMac: Macroalgae feeder; Plktiv: Planktivore; Omnivr: Omnivore; InvSes: Sessile invertebrate feeder; InvMob: Mobile invertebrate feeder; FisCep: Piscivore.
-    * Position: Fish living position relative to reefs.
+    * Position: Relative position in the reef was categorized into six groups considering vertical (pelagic, benthopelagic, and benthic) and horizontal (reef dwelling and reef associated) components based on FishBase *(Froese and Pauly 2025)* and the dataset compiled by *Morais and Bellwood (2018)*.
 Bnth: benthic; BtPl: benthopelagic; Pelg: pelagic; Dw: reef-dewelling; As: reef-associated
-    * sstmean: Mean sea surface temperature
+    * sstmean: Mean sea surface temperature.
+Unit: &deg;C. Data from *Liu et al. (2014)*.
-    * Biomass: Fish biomass
+    * Biomass: Fish biomass.
+Unit: Gram.
+It is calculated from the oberserved fish total length using bayesian length-weight transformation formula: `Biomass = a &times; (total length) <sup>b</sup>`
     * Kmax: The standardized fish growth coefficient
     * somatic_G: The somatic growth of fish biomass
     * Md: The predicted fish mortality rates